dwarvesf/WeAreHiring/README.md

 ------

-Inspired and Copyright from HotelQuickly.
-Prepared by the founder with <3.
+Inspired and copyright from HotelQuickly.
+Prepared and customized by the our founder with <3.